stoimilovh/Book-Library/README.md

 Start the backend server: node server.js

 Frontend Setup
-Navigate to the frontend folder: cd frontend
-Install dependencies: npm install
+Navigate to the book-library-app folder: cd frontend\book-library-app Install dependencies: npm install
 Start the development server: npm start
-The frontend application will run on http://localhost:3000
+You will be asked to run the application on another port and you need to confirm: y The frontend application will run on http://localhost:3001/Book-Library